Democracy in Sweden

 The Sami parliament

-Since 1993, the indigenous Sami people have their own parliament in Sweden, Sametinget.
+The indigenous Sami people have their own parliament in Sweden, Sametinget.
 It is both an elected parliament and a public agency, and its main task is to act for a living Sami culture.
-This includes being the central administrative agency for reindeer husbandry and leading the Sami language work, among other things.

 2. The four-per cent rule